axiopisty/reactive-kafka-consumer-shutdown-demo/README.md

 # Problem Statement

-A standalone reactive kafka consumer application using `spring-kafka` and `reactive-kafka` does not shut down gracefully.
+A standalone reactive kafka consumer application using `spring-kafka` and `reactor-kafka` does not shut down gracefully.

-# MRE explanation
+# MCRE explanation

-I created this small standalone application to demonstrate that there is no graceful way of shutting down a standalone application that is using `spring-kafka` and `reactive-kafka`.
+I found this question [Reactor Kafka how to gracefully shutdown?](https://stackoverflow.com/q/74497869/328275).
+One of the comments on that thread asked for a [MCRE](https://stackoverflow.com/help/minimal-reproducible-example), so I created this small application to demonstrate that there is no graceful way of shutting down a standalone application that is using `spring-kafka` and `reactor-kafka`.
 This demo uses JavaFX, Spring Boot, Docker, and Maven.

+It would be nice, if this example is used by the project maintainers to provide the means whereby graceful shutdown is accomplished, if they would provide a pull request to this repository to demonstrate what (if anything) needs to be changed in order to gracefully shut down the consumer.

 # Build Environment